Will VR/AR Obliterate Traditional Classrooms? The EdTech Revolution is HERE

 Conclusion:

-Okay, here are some real-life examples of VR/AR applications in business education, focusing on specific industries:
+Real-life examples of VR/AR applications in business education, focusing on specific industries:

 Healthcare: